My name is Brett Kiellerop and I’m a middle-aged curmudgeon. I’m also a human being, embracing all the joys and challenges which life throws my way.

-My own psychologist diagnosed me with Schizoaffective Disorder (SZA), which meant I was borderline schizophrenic and borderline bipolar.
+My first psychologist diagnosed me with Schizoaffective Disorder (SZA), which meant I was borderline schizophrenic and borderline bipolar.
 A slight nudge could send me spiralling in any random direction.
 I tried medication and counselling but the best treatment for me was to identify my triggers and avoid them.

 The most important advance in my battle for mental health came from meeting new people who loved and accepted me as I was.
 Sadly, some have now passed away.
-Others, however, still live large as critically important parts of my life.
+Others, however, still live large as critically important elements of my life.
 Unconditional love and acceptance is the best balm you can apply to any tortured soul.

-IIH is a condition where the pressure of the fluid surrounding the brain is too high, constantly squeezing the brain and causing a vast amount of different neurological problems.
+IIH is a condition where the pressure of the fluid surrounding the brain is too high, constantly squeezing the brain and causing a vast array of neurological problems.
 I won’t bore you with too much detail, but for twenty years my IIH was managed with regular lumbar punctures to drain the excess fluid.

 Did IIH cause my schizoaffective disorder?
 Did I even have SZA?
 I will never know, as the symptoms of SZA could also be symptoms of IIH.
 I do know, however, that my schizoaffective symptoms eased dramatically after each lumbar puncture.